IBM-SkillsAcademy/big-data-eng-2020/scripts/big-data-ecosystem/readme.md

 * Big SQL Console

 --------------------------------------------------------------
-3- Starting hadoop services for BigSQL Course
+3- Starting services for BigSQL Course
 --------------------------------------------------------------
 The following steps assumes you have followed the steps to start the cluster for BigData Ecosystem Course (see above).
 1. Start Ambari Web UI (http://hostname:8080) and login with with Ambari admin user (**\<Ambari_Admin\>**/**\<Ambari_Admin_password\>**)